isomerpages/mol-services/_government-services/family-finances-test.md

       <input type="checkbox" id="rstu-101">
       <label class="tab-label" for="rstu-101">What is the Retirement Sum Topping-Up Scheme (RSTU)?</label>
       <div class="tab-content">
-    <p><a href="https://www.cpf.gov.sg/Members/Schemes/schemes/retirement/retirement-sum-topping-up-scheme">RSTU</a> helps you and your parents/grandparents grow their retirement nest egg when you top up their CPF Special Account/SA (if your parents are < 55 years old) or CPF Retirement Account/RA (if they are > 55 years old).</p>
+    <p><a target="_blank" href="https://www.cpf.gov.sg/Members/Schemes/schemes/retirement/retirement-sum-topping-up-scheme">RSTU</a> helps you and your parents/grandparents grow their retirement nest egg when you top up their CPF Special Account/SA (if your parents are < 55 years old) or CPF Retirement Account/RA (if they are > 55 years old).</p>
     <ul>
       <li>Savings accumulated in your parents/grandparents’ CPF SA or RA will be used to provide monthly payouts under the Retirement Sum Scheme, or CPF LIFE once they reach their Payout Eligibility Age.</li>
     </ul>